 Cleaning supplies.
-The chemicals in cleaning products, especially the ones you spray, can trigger allergy attacks.
+The chemicals in them, especially the ones you spray, can trigger allergy attacks.
 They tend to stay in the air and can make you sneeze or get a runny nose or watery eyes.
-Instead, use cleaners that you can wipe on with a sponge or cloth.
+Instead, use products that you can wipe with a sponge or cloth.

 Another option: Try "green" cleaners that have fewer harsh chemicals.
 Or make your own, like a white vinegar spray or baking soda paste.